Doreendoryn/nodejs/nodejs.md

  install nodemon restarts the serve automatically whenever you save a file that the server uses.(changes) install nodemon npm ` npm install nodemon --save-dev` `--save-dev `is a flag
- Inorder to run you have to add t to a script part in the package.json file Run `npm start` in the terminal to start.
+ Inorder to run you have to add t to a script part in the package.json file `"start:nodemon index.js"` Run `npm start` in the terminal to start.

+ *Downloaded postman
+ Routing
+ determining how an application responds to a client.
+ GET displays
+ POST sends data to the server from the form
+ PUT does the editing
+ DELETE deletes data

+ use postman to test your path.

+ Handling non-existing routes.
+ when someone types in a route that doesnt exist. you create an errroe path with `app.get("",function(req,res)=>{res.send("message of error")})`